dmckinnon/dmckinnon.github.io/_posts/2022-03-01-Samus-Arm-Cannon.markdown

 ![First attempt](/assets/cannon/greeblies.jpg){: .center}

 I really think this made a difference.
-It really does add that extra bit of realism to it all, even if the purpose isn't obvious ... or existant.
+It really does add that extra bit of realism to it all, even if the purpose isn't obvious ... or existant at all.

 #### Printing
 As you have seen in the pictures above, I had many test prints, especially of the trickier mounting pieces for the flywheel and the servo.
 Some parts were cut down to print only the necessary changes and a bit of support structure, others I printed in entirety again and again, though these tended to be the smaller ones.
 Finally, once everything was locked down, I printed each piece in white PLA and started screwing it together and mounting all the components inside.
 The white PLA was so that the LEDs would shine through without the colour being affected - I wanted a nice yellow on the gun, and if the PLA was red then this would absorb some and reflect some internally.
 White also let the most light through (the elbow piece was printed in red, but it had no LEDs shining through, so this didn't matter).